dimitrimarion/compare-map/README.md

 ```$ npm install```

-Build the app and run the server with `parcel`:
+Build the app and start the server with `parcel`:

 `$ parcel index.html`